 2. Red-crowned crane

-Known to symbolise luck and longevity, the red-crowned crane is an aquatic bird that spends its day foraging for food in the pasturelands of eastern Hokkaido.
-Dining on small fish and rodents, amphibians, snails and plants, this bird is beautiful with its largely snow-white colour and distinct red patch on the top of its head.
+Known to symbolise luck and longevity, the red-crowned crane is an aquatic bird that spends its day foraging for food in the pasturelands of eastern Hokkaido, especially the Kushiro Wetlands, dining on small fish and rodents, amphibians, snails and plants.
+Beautiful with a largely snow-white colour and distinct red patch on the top of its head, it is also rare.
+In fact, one of the rarest cranes in the wild, with only 1000 left in Japan and 3000 in the world.
+At one point, there were fears of extinction, but due to strong conservation efforts, the population of birds is starting to show signs of recovery.
+Phew.

 3. Japanese giant salamander

 With a brown and black skin that helps them camouflage perfectly against the murky river bottoms, these swimming creatures are super hard to spot – largely because they live underwater – so you’ll need to do your research properly before setting out to try to catch a glimpse of one.
+They typically live in the cool, fast-flowing mountain streams of western Japan.
+Outside of Gifu city, in the small village of Wara (and its titular river), is a good place to start from April to November.

 Read more: Everything I wish I knew before going to Japan